mjfrigaard/seg-shiny-1-3-2/README.md

 ![](README_files/figure-gfm/gaussian_layer-1.png)<!-- -->

-In the next layer, I’ll add the color gradient scaling and values, and also the cutom labels for each level.
+In the next layer, I’ll add the color gradient scaling and values, and also the custom labels for each level.

 ``` r
 # 6.3 - the seg_gaussian_layer_shiny ----